djepar/djepar.github.io/BlogEntry.md

 I have done another solution for the TwoSums problems, but it's was worst then the first one in term of stat.
 ### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
 I have succeeded the masonry challenge.
+### CodeWars
+I have complete another really easy challenge

+### Beta.react.js
+Most of my time today have been dedicated to work on the tutorial-manual of the React documentation.

 TO DO :
 PRACTICE SPREAD...
 IN JS
+PRACTICE MAP IN JS